 Located around 3 hours south of Sydney, the Shoalhaven region is a magnet for people wanting a lifestyle charge and change.

-There are around 100 beautiful beaches, magnificent mountains, 49 towns and villages to explore.
+There are magnificent mountains, around 100 beautiful beaches, as well as 49 towns and villages to explore.

 *Note: the cover photo is of the sun rising over Ulladulla Harbour, Ulladulla, Destination NSW